The Capris: History

-In May, 1969, John Apostle, wanting to have a more stable and permanent show group, approached Bill Chefalas, the lead singer and bass player of The Carasels, a New York City area, top-40, show group—formed in 1965—and asked him if he would be interested in combining groups, and thus, the Capris became a seven member, self-contained show group.
-They now consisted of Frank Reina (Lead Singer), Mike Mincieli (First Tenor), John Apostle (Bass), Bill Chefalas (Falsetto, Bass Guitar, Music and Show Arranger), Al Dimone (Second Tenor, Guitar), Mickey Henry (Keyboard), Johnny Harris (Drums).
+In May, 1969, John Apostle, wanting to have a more stable and permanent show group, approached Bill Chefalas, the lead singer and bass player of The Carasels, a New York City area, top-40, show group—formed in 1965—and asked him if he would be interested in combining groups, and thus, the Capris became a seven-member, self-contained show group.
+They now consisted of Frank Reina (lead singer), Mike Mincieli (first tenor), John Apostle (bass), Bill Chefalas (falsetto, bass guitar, music and show arranger), Al Dimone (second tenor, guitar), Mickey Henry (keyboard), and Johnny Harris (drums).
 Before playing bass guitar, Chefalas received formal piano training, studied drums with Louie Belson, and played with various jazz groups.
 He sang backup falsetto on many recordings by Help Truth and the Portraits and was formerly the lead singer and bass player with The Resounders.
 The group now again had five vocalists that could cover the range of the original founding group, of which, two of them were also musicians.

-The newly formed group rehearsed for a few months and on July 10, 1969, recorded the “Freedom Medley” at Town Sound Studios in Englewood, NJ.
-The recording was a combination of “People Gotta Be Free” and “Abraham, Martin and John” and was produced and arranged by Chefalas.
-To this day, it was the only studio recording the Capris ever made that used a full orchestra, including violins.
+The newly formed group rehearsed for a few months and on July 10, 1969, recorded the "Freedom Medley" at Town Sound Studios in Englewood, New Jersey.
+The recording was a combination of "People Gotta Be Free" and "Abraham, Martin and John" and was produced and arranged by Chefalas.
+It was the only studio recording the Capris ever made that used a full orchestra, including violins.
 It was submitted to six record companies but never picked up.
 The recording they were told, did not have the "oldie" sound and was too contemporary.
-On September 6, 1969, the new Capris, ready to go on the road, performed their first night club act at the Quiet Village in Levittown, NY.
+On September 6, 1969, the new Capris, ready to go on the road, performed their first night club act at the Quiet Village in Levittown, New York.
 From then on, all the club shows were arranged and scored by Chefalas.

 In the early 1970s there was a renewed interest in America for oldies music from the 1950s.
-You can thank “American Graffiti” and the TV show “Happy Days” for helping the revival thrive.
-And with this increased interest came a desire for fans from the sock hop era to see their heroes in concert one more time and for new fans to discover what all of the fuss was about.
-Soon, a series of “rock and roll revival” concerts were held in New York City, and on November 29, 1969, The Capris were the opening act at Richard Nader’s Rock & Roll Revival, Volume II, at Madison Square Garden’s Felt Forum, which headlined Jackie Wilson, and Bill Haley and the Comets.
-Nader passed away on December 9, 2009.
+With this increased interest came a desire for fans from the sock hop era to see their heroes in concert one more time and for new fans to discover what all of the fuss was about.
+Soon, a series of "rock and roll revival" concerts were held in New York City, and on November 29, 1969, The Capris were the opening act at Richard Nader's Rock & Roll Revival, Volume II, at Madison Square Garden's Felt Forum, which headlined Jackie Wilson, and Bill Haley and the Comets.
+Nader died on December 9, 2009.